-RadonSeal Deep-Penetrating Concrete Sealer has been the leading concrete sealer for commercial and residential projects since the late 1990's.
+RadonSeal® Deep-Penetrating Concrete Sealer has been the leading concrete sealer for commercial and residential projects since the late 1990's.
 It is a reactive, internal sealer, for poured concrete, heavyweight concrete blocks, mortar, and other cementitious materials.
 Unlike most concrete sealers sold in stores, it is not a surface sealant.
 It seals the matrix of concrete without coating the surface and can be safely used on heavy foot-and-vehicular traffic areas.

 RadonSeal is the Only Concrete Sealer Backed by a Lifetime Money-Back Guarantee!